maxsonBraunLab/cutAndQC/README.md

  - Specify the bowtie2 index for the genome you are aligning to.
  * Specify path to bowtie2 indices for genomes in config.yml

+The pipeline detects samples in the subdirectory data/raw.
+Using the following assumptions:

+ * PE reads
+ * read 1 and 2 designated using "_R1", and "_R2"
+ * files have extention .fastq.gz

+If the data do not meet the above assumptions, you might have to make changes in the Snakefile, the configuration file, or rename the softlinks to the raw data directly.
+All are valid options.

 # Execution

 Setup snakemake profile to run on compute cluster: